2024-2-NADS2/Projeto10/README.md

 <br><br>
 Meu projeto ajuda estudantes FECAP a configurarem seus githubs.
 <br><br>
-May the force be with you!
+May the force be with you! yesss
 <br><br>

 ## 🛠 Estrutura de pastas